 NON-EXECUTIVE DIRECTOR – TREASURER

-Since the successful sale of her practice she has worked in a number of interesting roles including Production Accountant with Moneypenny, Financial Controller of Bazmark Inq for Baz Luhrmann and Catherine Martin, Director of Finance and Audit for NITV, CFO of Vanessa Stoykov’s Evolution Media Group,and Financial Controller of the Australian Club.
+After moving to Sydney in 1999 she worked in a number of interesting and challenging roles including that of Management Accountant with Southern Star Endemol, Film & TV Production Accountant with Moneypenny, Financial Controller of Bazmark Inq the operating entity of Baz Luhrmann and Catherine Martin, Director of Finance and Audit for NITV the National Indigenous Television Channel, CFO of Link-Up (NSW) Aboriginal Corporation who reunite members of the Stolen Generation, CFO of Vanessa Stoykov’s financial education Evolution Media Group, and Financial Controller of the Australian Club, a private members’ club.

 NON-EXECUTIVE DIRECTOR – PRODUCER